ZygalM1S1U/Mir_Appender/README.md

 7th record - The name of the output and CRC & Length appended file modified from the original file.

 8th record - The output file location directory

+9th record - The File Type selected for parsing, Mir supports the following filetypes ``
+00 - INTEL_HEX,
+01 - MOTOROLA_SREC - Not fully supported yet, in development
+``

 ## Adding My Own Checksum Function
 To add your own function follow these steps: